Michael-F-Bryan/mdbook-epub/README.md

 `curly-quotes`: Enable converting straight quotes `'x'` and `"x"` to `‘x’` and `“x”` (aka *smart quotes*).

+`epub-version`: Specifies the EPUB version to use.
+If omitted, the epub-builder default version is used.
+ - `2` — EPUB 2.0.1
+ - `3` — EPUB 3.0.1

 ```toml
 [output.epub]
 additional-css = ["./path/to/main.css"]